2016 – 2017

-The Board has granted approval for one fellow per year, for a total complement of three.
+ACGME has granted approval for one fellow per year, for a total complement of three.

 This mission is accomplished through clinical integration of maternal and fetal physiology with a comprehensive understanding of disease pathogenesis and clinical intervention.
-Clinical experiences are transformed in the research laboratory into new “therapies”.
+Clinical experiences are transformed in the research laboratory into new therapies.

 Collaboration with researchers from the entire University of Florida faculty is highly encouraged.

-The Department of Obstetrics and Gynecology at the University of Florida has a strong tradition of excellence in teaching.
-Because of the quality of the medical school and department we attract outstanding students and residents.
-Our department frequently receives the college’s award for best clinical teaching of medical students.
-It is expected that MFM fellows will be strong contributors to this teaching effort.
+The University of Florida College of Medicine Department of Obstetrics and Gynecology has a strong tradition of excellence in teaching.
+Because of the quality of the medical school and department, we attract outstanding students and residents.
+Our department frequently receives the College’s award for the best clinical teaching of medical students.
+We expect that our MFM fellows will be strong contributors to this teaching effort.

 We have many scheduled teaching conferences, including daily board rounds, weekly MFM Fellows’ Conference, Ob/Gyn Grand Rounds, Reproductive and Perinatal Biology Seminar, Neonatal-Maternal-Fetal Medicine Multidisciplinary Conference, Department Journal Clubs and Research Conferences, monthly Fetal Echocardiography and Pediatric Conference.
 Faculty, fellows, and residents from numerous departments are invited to attend.